azarketa/Thermodynamics-theoretical-pills/source/11_Specific_heats.md

 \boxed{\Delta u = c_v\Delta T, \qquad \Delta h = c_p\Delta T.}
 $$

-::::{admonition} Important: the Joule free-expansion experiment
+::::{warning} Important: the Joule free-expansion experiment
-:class: warning

 The **Joule free-expansion experiment** provides direct experimental evidence that, for an **ideal gas**, both the **internal energy** and **enthalpy** depend only on temperature.